Agnes-Achieng/Agnes-Achieng/README.md

 - 👋 Hi, I’m @Agnes-Achieng
-- 👀 I’m interested in data analysis, combining financial expertise with data driven insights for efficient strategic management.
+- 👀 I’m interested in data analysis, combining financial expertise with data-driven insights for efficient strategic management.
-- 🌱 I’m currently learning more on harnessing the power of information capital for efficient and informed decision making.
+- 🌱 I’m daily empowering myself with more skills to provide efficient services on data analytics for companies and individuals.
-- 💞️ I’m looking to collaborate with organizations and individuals to provide them with key insights their data holds for better decision making.
+- 💞️ I’m looking to collaborate with organizations and individuals to provide them with key insights their data holds for better decision-making.
 - 📫 How to reach me. email: agneswhitneya.a@gmail.com

 <!---